Hively Customer Satisfaction Survey

 2) Say goodnight to coffee earlier

 Caffeine can stay in your system for many hours, so work towards having your last coffee earlier in the day.
 Sometimes Geoff would drink his final coffee at 10pm.
 If he hadn't suffered insomnia, I think there would have been something wrong with him.
-Aim to bring the time of your last coffee forward by half an hour a day.
+Aim to bring the time of your last coffee forward by half an hour a day until it's around midday.

 3) Change your routine